vancetang/jms-test/README_en.md

 #### MQ Connection Management API

 ##### Manually Trigger Reconnection
-This endpoint allows manually triggering a new MQ reconnection attempt cycle.
-If currently in a paused state and the pause time hasn't elapsed, it won't immediately trigger, but it will reset the attempt counter (unless the pause period just ended when manually triggered).
+This endpoint allows you to manually trigger a new MQ reconnection attempt cycle.
+If currently in a paused state and the pause duration hasn't elapsed, it won't trigger immediately, but it will reset the attempt counter (unless the pause period is just ending when manually triggered).
 ```bash
 curl -X POST http://localhost:8080/api/mq/reconnect/trigger
 ```